ARTICLE I: NAME, OPERATING AUTHORITY PURPOSE

 ARTICLE VI: STANDING COMMITTEES

-The following standing committees shall be appointed by the Board of Directors: a Breeders Committee, a Registration Review Committee, a Finance Committee, a Fund Raising Committee, a Bylaws and Rules Committee, a Nominating Committee and an Advertising committee.
+The following standing committees shall be appointed by the Board of Directors: a Breeders Committee, a Registration Committee, a Finance Committee, the Quarterly Journal Committee, the Media Committee, and the Show Committee.

-ARTICLE VI: SECTION 1 A – DUTIES OF THE BREEDERS COMMITTEE
+ARTICLE VI: SECTION 1 A – BREEDERS COMMITTEE

 The Breeders Committee members should be breeders or judges with knowledge of the issues that affect the breeding and judging of horses or others possessing special expertise, such as veterinarians.
 The Breeders Committee will be responsible for: